robotics-4-all/commlib-py/README.md

 ```

 # Features
-The purpose of this implementation is to provide an application-level of
+The purpose of this implementation is to provide an application-level communication layer,
-communication patterns, such as RPCs, Topic-based PubSub, Preemptable Services
+by providing implementations for Remote-Procedure-Calls (RPCs), Topic-based PubSub, Preemptable Services
 (aka Actions), Events etc.

 ## Transports